 Tomato Purple Leaf Disorder

-If the top of your leaves turn purple, without the veins turning purple, then your plant may have purple leaf disorder.
-Often, this will only happen to leaves exposed to sunlight, with shaded leaves left unaffected.
+If the top of your leaves turn purple, without the veins turning purple, then your plant may have tomato purple leaf disorder.
+Eventually, the bottom of the leaves will also turn purple.

 Finally, stress on your tomato plant can cause the leaves to turn purple.
 For instance, stress could come from a lack of water.